nkron/FeedMe/README.md

 FeedMe uses a .net core c# MVC backend, Microsoft SQL Server db, and a bootstrap/javascript/jquery front-end.
 Everything is hosted in the cloud on my personal Azure.

-Foods are retrieved from the Edamam Food API and SQL Server backend.
+Foods are retrieved from the [Edamam Food API](https://developer.edamam.com/food-database-api-docs) and combined with SQL Server data.

 ## Planned Features
 * Favoriting foods